-Australian Professional Standards for Teachers (APST) which informs all elements of high quality teaching and the development of professional learning goals.
+Australian Professional Standards for Teachers (APST).
+These standards define the elements of high-quality teaching and can also be used by teachers to help with the development of your professional learning goals and career aspirations.

 Professional experience in schools

 studying teaching and includes supervised student teacher placements, wider field experiences and internships.
-This process allows preservice teachers to engage in all aspects of the teaching process in different school settings and with a range of learners.
+It allows preservice teachers to engage in all aspects of the teaching process in different school settings and with a range of learners.

 Professional experience in rural and remote areas

-Preservice teachers should consider completing at least one professional experience placement in a school in a regional, rural or remote location.
+Preservice teachers are encouraged to complete at least one professional experience placement in a regional, rural or remote school.
 Many schools in these locations welcome the opportunity to support preservice teachers and engage them in their school community.

-Beyond the Range - Professional Experience Grants support high-achieving preservice teachers to undertake a professional experience placement in a rural or remote Queensland state school.
+Beyond the Range – Professional Experience Grant and see if you're eligible to apply.
+The grant provides financial support to high-achieving preservice teachers while they undertake a placement in a rural or remote Queensland state school.